 Laos has no railway of its own and just one line that extends for 3.5km from the Thailand border.
 Yet from this point of virtually nothing, Laos is poised to become an important crossroads of future Southeast Asia railways.

 As part of China’s plan to connect Kunming to Singapore, the Laos route is the most direct, but it’s also the most ambitious.
-Obviously because there is no railway to start with, and also because it will pass though mostly mountainous terrain.
+Obviously, because there is no railway to start with, and also because it will pass through mostly mountainous terrain.

 The grand master plan is to build a line from north to south; from Boten on the Laos-China border, to Vientiane, and onwards through Thailand to Bangkok.
 The line is over 400km long, with 195 of those kilometres passing through 76 tunnels.
 65km will be covered by 154 bridges.
 So over half of the route will be bridge and tunnel.
 While it’s only planned for a single track it will be standard gauge and can accommodate passenger trains at 160km/h.
 This will pass through Luang Prabang and Vang Vieng, among other places, making it a desirable tourist route.